Libensemble/libensemble/docs/tutorials/jobcontroller_forces_tutorial.rst

 We use libEnsemble's message number tags to communicate the worker's status to the manager.
 For testing purposes, the ``perturb()`` function randomizes the resources used for each calculation.
-The second function parses forces values and statuses in the ``.stat`` file produced by our rompiled code.
+The second function parses forces values and statuses in the ``.stat`` file produced by our compiled code.
 Now we can write the actual ``sim_f``.
 We'll first write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to randomize our particle counts.